 1. Open a new tab on the browser of your choice.
 Paste or type in the IP address you’ve previously copied, and tap your enter button.

-2. The next page should be your Router’s Login Page.
+2. The next page should be your router’s login page.
 Type in your Username and Password to log in.

-This method is quick but it has its limitations.
+This method is quick, but it has its limitations.
 You can only see the Wi-Fi password of the network you’re currently connected to.

-2. Check Wi-Fi Password using iCloud Keychain
+2.2.
+Check Wi-Fi Password Using iCloud Keychain

 This method involves accessing your iCloud Keychain, a repository of all your shared passwords across all your Apple devices, including the passwords for your Wi-Fi networks.